 Destination Wedding Etiquette

-And because destination weddings have taken off virtually overnight, protocol has had to move quickly to keep up.
-But, don’t simply throw all the traditional rules out of the cruise ship window… some rules still apply.
+And because destination wedding have become so popular so quickly, etiquette rules have had to move quickly to keep up.
+However, we shouldn’t just throw all of these traditional rules out the cruise ship window.
+Some rules still apply.

-- Consider your guests and their ability to pay for their travel and accommodation
+- Consider your guests and their ability to pay for their travel and lodging expense.

-- Mail those ‘Save the Date’ cards well in advance so that your guests have plenty of time to make travel arrangements
+- Mail those ‘Save the Date’ cards well in advance, so your guest can make travel arrangements.

-- The bride and groom are responsible for the bed and board of their attendants
+- The bride and groom are responsible for the lodging of their attendants.

-- You may be surprised at how many guests actually show up!
+- You might be surprised at how many actually show up!

-- Some family members may be very unhappy that you chose to marry away from home; as in all relationships an open line of communication is key
+- Some family members may be very upset that you chose to marry away from home.
+As with all relationship building and maintaining, an open line of communication is key.

-Note: Guests, mail your gifts to the couple’s home or the home of the bride’s mother.
+Note: Guests, please mail your gifts to the couple’s home or the home of the bride’s mother.

-Note: As guests will be travelling to possibly unknown regions for a destination wedding, it helps enormously to suggest the dress code for their stay.
-Destination weddings are mostly held in warm, tropical locations so these dress codes may just be perfect:
+Note: Because guests have to travel to places they may not have visited before for the destination wedding, it would be best to suggest the dress code for their stay.
+Most destination weddings seem to be in warm tropical weather locations so these dress codes may be perfect.

-- ‘Resort attire’ is a perfect example of a dress code that you might list.
-It implies good quality summer attire that you would feel comfortable wearing to a golf or country club.
-This would include good quality shorts, button and polo shirts, short skirts, sandals, and sneakers; flip-flops, tank tops, T-shirts and too much skin are no go zones.
+- ‘Resort attire’ is a great example of a dress code that you might list.
+It means good quality summer attire that you would feel comfortable wearing to a golf club or country club.
+This could include good quality shorts, button and polo shirts, short skirts, sandals, and newish sneakers—no flip-flops, tank tops, t-shirts, or too much skin.

 - ‘Evening resort attire’ is very similar to what we would feel comfortable wearing to a country club in the evening.
-Trousers and a buttoned shirt with optional jacket for men, and a dress or stylish separates are perfect for the ladies – no sneakers, flip-flops, T-shirts, or shorts.
+Slacks and a nice shirt (jacket optional) for men and a dress or nice separates are perfect for women–no sneakers, flip-flops, t-shirts, or shorts.

-- ‘Dressy casual’ means trousers with a good top for either gender, for the ladies a knee-length skirt with a quality top or a dress a la restaurant wear are both good.
-Shorts would be fine, but neither too short, nor cut-offs – again, no T-shirts or flip-flops.
+- ‘Dressy casual’ is slacks with a nice top (for either gender), knee-length skirt with a quality top or a dress that you would wear to a restaurant.
+Shorts would be fine, but these should not be too short or cut-offs—no t-shirts or flip-flops.

-- ‘Cocktail attire’ is usually the ladies’ little black number; for warmer climes, just think of that dress in lighter fabrics and you’re on your way.
-And of course for the men, the obligatory suit.
+- ‘Cocktail attire’ is usually the basic black dress and a suit for a man.
+For warmer, just think of that dress in lighter fabrics and you are on your way.